Energy policy of Finland: Peat

 According to Stern report it is cheaper to stop the global warming emissions than pay the climate change costs.
 Polluter pays principle allocate a big share of climate change-related agriculture losses compensations in Finland to the peat producers to pay for long time in future.
 According to the environmental law in Europe businesses must be aware of their environmental impacts.
 Ignorance does not remove the responsibility.

+Carbon tax

+Finland was the first country in the 1990s to introduce a carbon tax, initially with exemptions for specific fuels or sectors.
+Energy taxation was changed many times.
+These changes were related to the opening of the Nordic electricity market.
+Other Nordic countries exempted energy-intensive industries, and Finnish industries felt disadvantaged by this.
+Finland placed a border tax on imported electricity, but this was found to be out of line with EU single market legislation.
+Changes were then made to the carbon tax to partially exclude energy-intensive firms.
+This had the effect of increasing the costs of reducing CO2 emissions.

+Scholars suggested that carbon tax revenues in Finland could be used to reduce labour taxes, which would favour non-energy-intensive industries.

 Electricity

-The annual net import of electricity has varied between 5-20% of consumption.
+The annual net import of electricity has varied between 5 and 20% of consumption.

 Lighting

 In EU politics Finnish government supported the delay in the banning of incandescent lightbulbs.

 According to the national state-owned energy center Motiva banning of incandescent lightbulbs will save 5.8% of households electricity (1.1 TWh) in Finland.
 The lightbulbs banning is not restricted in households but concern also other sectors lighting, like industry, service, agriculture and public lighting, making the total national percentage lower and total energy savings higher than the above-given numbers 5.8% of electricity 1.1 TWh.
 Motiva calculation may have used average year consumption instead of the specific year e.g. 2006.
 According to the statistics of Finland, in 2006 the electricity used in households was 10.6 TWh excluding the electricity warming that was 9.1 TWh.
 Thus 1.1/19.7 would be ca 5.6% in 2006.
 Excluding electric warming it would be 10.4% of household electricity.